 Here is a quick explanation of some different terms you might come across regarding toothbrush heads:

 - Rotating: The bristles turn, either as one whole circle or in individual clusters.
 Brush heads are usually quite small and are designed to clean one tooth at a time.

 - Rotating-oscillating: Rather than spinning round and round in one direction, oscillating brushes rotate one way and then back again very quickly – as many as 8,000 times a minute.

 - Counter-rotating: The head contains 6-10 tufts of bristles, each one spinning in the opposite direction to its neighbour.
 This style was considered revolutionary in the 90s but has since been overtaken by newer technology.

 - Pulsing: The head moves back and forth against teeth to help dislodge plaque, even between teeth where the bristles can't reach.
 This is often paired with rotating-oscillating heads to deliver a more thorough clean.

-- Vibrating: Rather than rotating, the head moves from side to side very quickly to vibrate against teeth.
+- Side-to-side vibrating: Rather than rotating, the head moves from side to side very quickly to vibrate against teeth with an ultra-fast brushing motion.
 These are usually shaped like ‘normal' toothbrush heads.